cowwoc/requirements.java/README.md

 * [Multiple validation failures](docs/Features.md#multiple-validation-failures) that report all the errors at once
 * [Nested validations](docs/Features.md#nested-validations) that allow you to validate complex objects
+* [Logical operators](docs/Features.md#logical-operators) that allow you to combine the validation of unrelated values
 * [String diff](docs/Features.md#string-diff) that shows the differences between two strings
 * [Performant and robust](docs/Performance.md)